 • AHCLSK330 Implement procedures for calving

-• AHCWHS301 Contribute to work health and safety processes
+• AHCWHS302 Contribute to workplace health and safety processes

 Attendance & commitment